We’ve been doing this for a long time under no fewer than five different banners:

 1988 – 1992 蔡李何佛雄 功夫散手 / SCARS Trained to instructor level with Master Jerry L. Peterson; spent two years teaching classes at his school in San Diego.

 1992 – 2006 Universal Fighting (Arts) Taught the information through the recreation department at the University of California, San Diego.
 Ran the encyclopedia of movement through ever-finer filters of physics and physiology, teasing out reality from fantasy.
 Trained and certified 42 instructors (a three-year program) and nine Masters (a ten-year program).
-Adding these brilliant minds into the mix dramatically accelerated the process of refinement.
+Adding these brilliant minds to the mix dramatically accelerated the process of refinement.

 2017 – … Injury Dynamics “Living in the dash.”
-Back to the work of applying the full curriculum, teaching new people even as we produce new instructors, and continuing the refinement process — something only possible with many minds — so that the information gets handed off to the next generation better, cleaner, sharper than it was when we got it.
+Back to the work of applying the full curriculum, teaching new people even as we produce new instructors, and continuing the refinement process — something only possible with many minds — to ensure that the information gets handed off to the next generation better, cleaner, sharper than it was when we got it.

-While the names, language and training methodology have changed and evolved over time, one thing remains the same: the baseline effectiveness of the training — the results our clients have been able to get for themselves.
+While the names, language, and training methodology have changed and evolved over time, one thing remains the same: the baseline effectiveness of the training — the results our clients have been able to get for themselves.

 In the end that’s all that matters.